2019 EuChemS Lecture Awardee – Webinar

 May 14, 2021

 The European Chemical Society, EuChemS, was pleased to organise the 2019 EuChemS Lecture Awardee Webinar.
 The online event was held on Wednesday 23 June, from 15:00 to 16:30 CEST.
 During this event, David Portehault, EuChemS 2019 Lecturer, gave a talk on “From water to molten salts: geoinspired syntheses and reactivity of nanomaterials“.

-In his EuChemS Lecture, David Portehault will present the recent efforts of the group in taking inspiration from Nature, more specifically from geological events, to synthesize original nanomaterials.
-David Portehault will present geo-inspired synthesis conditions, from low temperature chimie douce in water, to liquid-phase synthesis in inorganic molten salts and to high pressures.
-He will show several cases of inorganic nanomaterials encompassing complex oxides and non-oxides like boron-, nitrogen- and silicon-based solids, discuss their formation pathways and show the unique electrochromic and electrocatalytic properties at stake with these nanoparticle-based materials.
+In his EuChemS Lecture, David Portehault presented the recent efforts of the group in taking inspiration from Nature, more specifically from geological events, to synthesize original nanomaterials.
+David Portehault presented geo-inspired synthesis conditions, from low temperature chimie douce in water, to liquid-phase synthesis in inorganic molten salts and to high pressures.
+He showed several cases of inorganic nanomaterials encompassing complex oxides and non-oxides like boron-, nitrogen- and silicon-based solids, discuss their formation pathways and show the unique electrochromic and electrocatalytic properties at stake with these nanoparticle-based materials.

-In recognition of the major achievements of one junior scientist working in chemistry in a country with a EuChemS Member Organisation, David Portehault will be awarded the EuChemS Lecture Award in 2019.
+In recognition of the major achievements of one junior scientist working in chemistry in a country with a EuChemS Member Organisation, David Portehault was awarded the EuChemS Lecture Award in 2019.
 Usually, the winner gets the opportunity to give a lecture at the next European Chemistry Congress (ECC) or at a conference of a EuChemS Professional Network (PN).
-However this year, due to the COVID-19 pandemic and the postponement of the 8th European Chemistry Congress (ECC8) to 2022, the event will take place online.
+However this year, due to the COVID-19 pandemic and the postponement of the 8th European Chemistry Congress (ECC8) to 2022, the event took place online.

 - Welcome by Floris Rutjes, EuChemS President